notpushkin/pitux/README.md

 ### Cross-Tab Communication

-If user will open website in two different browser tabs, Logux anyway will have single storage, so JS in tabs will have same actions.
+If user will open website in two different browser tabs, Pitux anyway will have single storage, so JS in tabs will have same actions.

 You can set `tab` key in metadata to isolate action only in current tab: